RPA VS Selenium

 In today’s world, technology has reached an apex level and the tremendous growth of automation has added more wings to this transformation.
 From automating a simpler unit to whole business operation, technology has evolved to the fullest.

 RPA and Selenium are two distinct parts of the new age computer era that performs tasks that are completely distinct and yet related to one another.
-They depend and influence each other in the end product or service achieved.
-Both are on and off screen performers and an inevitable part of the computerization revolution wave across the globe.
+They depend on and influence each other in the end product or service achieved.
+Both are on and off-screen performers and an inevitable part of the computerization revolution wave across the globe.

 What is Robotic process automation?

-RPA –Standing short for Robotic Process Automation, is based on artificial intelligence and primarily used in applications that require repetitive actions coordination.
-Record keeping, data analysis and most importantly jobs that require replicating a human action.
-Jobs that require complex calculations, accuracy and precision are now being assigned to robots to get the task done efficiently.
-With growing number of industrial and business segments relying on automation of their operations, RPA is at its full bloom in recent years from flying unmanned flights to complex surgeries on humans.
+RPA –Standing short for Robotic Process Automation, is based on artificial intelligence and primarily used in applications that require repetitive action coordination.
+Recordkeeping, data analysis and most importantly jobs that require replicating a human action.
+Jobs that require complex calculations, accuracy, and precision are now being assigned to robots to get the task done efficiently.
+With a growing number of industrial and business segments relying on automation of their operations, RPA is at its full bloom in recent years from flying unmanned flights to complex surgeries on humans.

 Features of RPA